What is Sensory Processing Disorder (SPD)

 The exact causes of sensory issues in children remain unclear, although researchers suggest that it may be connected to how the sensory pathways in the brain process and organise information.

-Recent research indicates that sensory processing disorder may be associated with prenatal or birth complications.
+But several factors have been identified, such as that sensory processing disorder may be associated with prenatal or birth complications.
 These complications can include premature birth, low birth weight, parental stress, and substance consumption during pregnancy.
 Additionally, a lack of sensory stimulation during childhood may contribute to the development of sensory processing disorder.
+Environmental factors, alongside genetic and neurological influences, may also contribute as potential causes.

 Further research is needed to fully understand the mechanisms underlying sensory processing difficulties and their relationship to other conditions.